JoshGraham14/Zero-Knowledge-SAT/README.md

 1. If you don't already have the venv folder, create the environment by running `python3 -m venv venv`
 2. To activate the environment, run `venv\Scripts\activate.bat` if on Windows, `source venv/bin/activate` if on MacOS/Linux
-3. pip install -r requirements.txt to install any packages needed for the backend
+3. run `pip install -r requirements.txt` to install all necessary modules
 4. In the `main` function of the `main.py` file, enter your CNF formula for the variable `problem` (a default problem is provided)
 5. In the `main` function of the `main.py` file, enter your solution for the CNF problem for the variable `solution` (a default solution is provided)
 6. In the `main` function of the `main.py` file, enter the variable names used in your cnf in the list `vars` (a default list of vars is provided)